heavendev715/heavendev715/README.md

 - 🔭 I’m currently working on improving my Problem Solving Skills.
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently working on data reversing.
-- 👯 I’m looking to collaborate on Frontend Development.
+- 👯 I’m looking to client who I can do my best.
-- 🤔 I’m looking for help with Competitive Programming.
+- 🤔 Thinking about new tech.

 <p>
 	<a href="https://community.vaunt.dev/board/ayan-joshi">